 “Dear Subaru” Advertising Campaign

 This Subaru was 1 of 5 that I have thus far owned in my lifetime.
-The reasons why I walked away from the accident have much to do with my aversion.
+The reasons why I walked away from the accident has much to do with my predilection.
 When I bought my first one it was for the All-Wheel-Drive and good gas mileage.
 I would later discover other positive attributes, along with the company’s attention to manufacturing efficiencies and the environment.

 With the “Dear Subaru” campaign, Subaru is counting on there being more people like me who have a story to tell.
 It doesn’t have to be an accident like mine, but anything that demonstrates your affinity for driving their vehicles and the places they take you.